urbit/docs/tutorials/concepts/azimuth.md

   For stars and galaxies only.
 Can create new child identities.

+### HD wallet generation

+Your Urbit HD wallet is generated from a `@q` seed called `T`, which looks something like `~sampel-ticket-bucbel-sipnem`.
+This is the string known as your "Master Ticket" that you input into Bridge to sign in.
+This is put through a series of algorithms that ultimately generate your keys and the Ethereum addresses at which they are stored.

 ![](https://media.urbit.org/fora/proposals/UP-8.jpg)

+First, your `@q` is converted into a numeric value `E` as an intermediary step by adding [salt](https://en.wikipedia.org/wiki/Salt_(cryptography)).
+Then by adding additional salts, `E` is converted into a set of BIP39 seed phrases - these are 24 word mnemonic sequences used to generate Ethereum wallets.
+You end up with one seed phrase for each proxy associated with your ship, and these seed phrases are then used to generate Ethereum wallets.

+One of the wallets will store your Azimuth point, an [ERC-721](#erc-721) token, which will be known as your ownership address.
+Bridge then automatically uses your ownership address to assign the other proxies to the other wallets generated.

+### ERC-721

 Most Ethereum tokens use the ERC-20 standard for smart contracts.
 Urbit identities are, however, essentially different from most Ethereum tokens, due to identities not